aniketqw/pehenava-backend/API_DOCUMENTATION.md

 ### Get All Posts

-Retrieve all posts with basic information and feedback counts (no detailed feedback).
-Use this endpoint to display posts in a list or grid view.
+Retrieve all posts with complete feedback details for each post.
+Use this endpoint to display posts in a feed/timeline view with feedback immediately visible.

 **Endpoint:** `GET /api/posts`